man-group/dtale/README.md

 ![](https://raw.githubusercontent.com/aschonfeld/dtale-media/master/images/ngrok_limit.png)

 Wait a little while and it should allow you to do work again.
 I am actively working on finding a more sustainable solution similar to what I did for google colab. :pray:

+### Binder

+I have built a repo which shows an example of how to run D-Tale within Binder [here](https://github.com/aschonfeld/dtale-binder).

+The important take-aways are:
+* you must have `jupyter-server-proxy` installed
+* look at the `environment.yml` file to see how to add it to your environment
+* look at the `postBuild` file for how to activate it on startup

 ### R with Reticulate